ocaml/RFCs/rfcs/type_directed_array_disambiguation.md

 * The `[| ... |]` syntax behaves very much like a constructor, available both in expressions and in patterns.
 Extending type-directed disambiguation in this way seems like a natural step.

+* This disambiguation does *not* extend to array access operators `.()` and `.()<-`.
+The former is currently an abbreviation for `Array.get` (whichever `Array.get` is in scope) and the latter is an abbreviation for `Array.set` (whichever `Array.set` is in scope).
+In addition, the language already supports binding new array-access operators, with (mostly) arbitrary symbols between the `.` and the brackets.
+These existing mechanisms serve well to control the meaning of access operators, and thus this RFC does not add to them.

 ## Implementation